 “I felt like I was given no time for trial and error.
 My choices were either to make the very selective local club soccer team or never play the sport again, be a genius or give up.
 Because being bad at anything was the worst possible sin I could imagine committing.”

 Coaston writes about a more negative aspect of her childhood: the constant pressure to “not be a kid anymore.”
 She recalls several things expected of her, including having exceptional grades while being athletically gifted at the same time, with “no time for trial and error.”
 She feels everything was expected of her, and she did not have time to discover herself by making mistakes.
 She wishes parents would not rush their children along and let kids be kids for a while.
+Check out these essays about growing up.

 5. Lessons from my mother: A reflection on motherhood by GraceAnna Castleberry